oceanwp/ocean-modal-window/README.md

 ## Description

-Insert any content in a modals and place the opening button anywhere to open it.
+Create the good kind of popups with ease.
+Display any content in a modal, anywhere on your website.
 This plugin requires the [OceanWP](https://oceanwp.org/) theme to be installed.